granawkins/template-js-playground/.mentat/README.md

 # Background

-This project was created from mentat-template-js, a full-stack Javascript template with Mentat automations.
-The base stack is componsed of:
+This project was created from mentat-template-js, a full-stack Javascript template with Mentat automations, and modified to use Bun instead of npm.
+The base stack is composed of:

 ### Client

 - React 19
 - TypeScript
-- Vite
+- Vite (run with Bun)
-- Vitest
+- Vitest (run with Bun)

 ### Server

 - Express
 - TypeScript
-- ts-node-dev
+- Bun (native TypeScript support + hot reloading)
-- Jest
+- Bun Test (native test runner)

 ### Mentat (top-level)